equipe22/pymedext_core/README.md

 ##### annotate_function()

 The annotate_function must contains
-- _input --> Annotations associated with the Document to annotator
+- _input --> Annotations associated with the Document to annotate
 - returns --> Annotations ( a list of annotations object )

 ```python